What Is the Cost of Attendance in College?

 College Cost Attendance List

-The COA for colleges can vary quite dramatically depending on a school’s location, whether it is private or public, among other factors.
+The COA for colleges can vary quite dramatically depending on a school’s location, whether it is private or public, and other factors.
 Some programs may have additional fees and costs (like lab fees) which could increase the cost of attendance for certain majors or programs.

 The following table provides an overview of the published COA for undergraduate students living on-campus at several schools around the country during the 2023-2024 school year (unless noted with an asterisk, in which case it is the 2022-2023 school year).